 root object refers to the

-root project node in the Project Explorer in the Mendix Modeler, and from here on you can walk through the project tree and into specific documents.
+root project node in the Project Explorer in Studio Pro, and from here on you can walk through the project tree and into specific documents.
 The following line for examples finds the name of the first attribute of the

 Customer entity in the first module of your project.

 const model = workingCopy.model(); const domainModel = model.root.modules.domainModel; const customerEntity = domainModel.entities.filter(entity => entity.name === "Customer") const attributeName = customerEntity.attributes.name;

 These functions return the complete collection of a specific type of units.
 Some unit types are abstract, for example